enumD/ShinobiMode/text/pir_types.md

 **C-TM** : (Pulse length Adjustment) By installing a suitable SMD capacitor you can adjust the repeat trigger time by extending the output pulse length.
 Default trigger time is 2s.
 Increasing capacitor's capacity will make repeat trigger time longer.
 A 0.2µF capacitor extends the output pulse to 50s, while 1µF extends it to 250s.
 **R-GN** : (Detection Range Adjustment) By installing a suitable resistor you can reduce the detection range.
 The default detection range is 7m.
 If you install a 1M resistor the distance reduces to 5m, while a 270K resistor reduces it to 1.5m.
 **R-CDS** : (Light Sensitivity Adjustment) You can use this as an alternative to soldering the LDR.
 Any resistor between 47K – 100K will suffice.
 The lower the value, the brighter the light must be in order to disable the trigger.
+Not needed

 Here are two images, the first with two sensors with 2.5 m range and the other with one sensor with 3.6 m range: camper size is 2,2 m wide and 5.62 m long